C2SP/C2SP/signed-note.md

 note text MAY contain empty lines; the text is separated from the signatures by the last empty line in the note.

-Key names MUST be non-empty, well-formed UTF-8 containing neither Unicode spaces nor plus (U+002B).
+Key names MUST be non-empty and MUST NOT contain any Unicode spaces or plus (U+002B) characters.

 Signatures are the base64 encoding of 4+n bytes.
 The first four bytes in the signature are the uint32 key ID stored in big-endian order.
 The remaining n